HALLE BERRY ON RACE & IDENTITY

 Actress Halle Berry On Race, Ethnicity, Family, Her Parents & America's 'One-Drop' Rule

-IN DEFINING THE ETHNICITY of herself and her daughter Nahla, actress Halle Berry invoked the notorious 'one-drop' rule, which defines 'black' as anyone with any degree of African heritage.
+HALLE BERRY'S ETHNICITY and race background are constant talking points.
+She herself subscribes to America's old 'one-drop' rule, which defines 'black' as anyone with any degree of African heritage.
 By Ben Arogundade.

 It was in her junior high school years that questions about her mixed race identity came to a head.
 Berry, who won an Oscar in 2002 for her role in the film Monster's Ball, told James Lipton on Inside The Actors Studio, that “trying to be in the middle, trying to be both, just isn’t working for me.
 It’s just further ostracising me from either group.”
 It was not until she consulted her mother that she was finally able to come to terms with things.
 She suggested that the most practical solution was for her daughter to identify with the group that most resembled her aesthetically, because this was how she would be perceived within American society.
 “I made the decision early on to accept that I was really a black woman with a white mother, and that that was OK,” said Berry.
 Her decision was reinforced by the fact that at certain points in her life she’d suffered discrimination at the hands of people who saw her as black rather than white.

-The number of people worldwide who Google the phrase, “Halle Berry ethnicity” each month.
+The number of people worldwide who Google the words, “Halle Berry parents, mother, father”, each month.

-*All figures for “Halle Berry's Ethnicity According to Google Search”, supplied by Google.
-Stats include global totals for laptop and desktop computers and mobile devices.
+*All figures for “Halle Berry's Biography — The Stats”, supplied by Google.
+Figures include global totals for laptop and desktop computers and mobile devices.